lbeder/slowkey/README.md

           Scrypt block size parameter, which fine-tunes sequential memory read size and performance (must be greater than 0 and lesser than or equal to 4294967295) [default: 8]
       --scrypt-p <SCRYPT_P>
-          Scrypt parallelization parameter (must be greater than 0 and lesser than or equal 4294967295) [default: 1] --argon2-m-cost <ARGON2_M_COST>
+          Scrypt parallelization parameter (must be greater than 0 and lesser than or equal 4294967295) [default: 1] --scrypt-rc
+          Use rust-crypto's Scrypt implementation instead of libsodium (default) --argon2-m-cost <ARGON2_M_COST>
           Argon2 number of 1 KiB memory block (must be greater than 8 and lesser than or equal 4294967295) [default: 2097152] --argon2-t-cost <ARGON2_T_COST>